 The income tax slabs for NRIs are the same as for resident Indians.
 However, NRIs are not eligible for certain exemptions and deductions available to residents.
 Tax Slabs for AY 2024-25

-The Finance Act 2023 has changed Section 115 BAC, effective from AY 2024-25, making the new tax regime the default for individuals, HUFs, AOPs (except co-operative societies), BOIs, and Artificial Juridical Persons.
+Starting in 2024, the Finance Act 2023 amended Section 115BAC, making the new tax system the default option.
+This applies to individuals, families, and certain groups, including Hindu Undivided Families (HUFs), Association of Persons (AOPs), Body of Individuals (BOIs), and Artificial Juridical Persons (AJs).
 However, eligible taxpayers can still opt out of the new tax regime and choose the old tax regime.
 The old regime allows taxpayers to claim various deductions and exemptions that were available before the new regime started.

 However, taxpayers with business or professional income can switch back to the old tax regime only once in their lifetime.